taylorlowery/scwx-challenge/README.md

 ```
 # run only transposer tests
 pytest -v -m transposer ./tests

 # run all but transposer tests
 pytest -v -m "not transposer" ./tests
 ```

-### 9. Remember to deactivate the Virtual Environment:
+### 9. Remember to deactivate your Virtual Environment:
 ```
 deactivate
 ```